 A vulvectomy is done to remove the vulva or parts of it.
-The vulva is made up of the genitals located on the outside of a female’s body.
-These genitals are the clitoris, labia majora, and labia minora.
+The vulva is made up of the genital structures located on the outside of a female’s body.
+These structures are the clitoris, labia majora, and labia minora.

 Copyright © Nucleus Medical Media, Inc.